panglesd/slipshow/README.md

 # slipshow

+:bangbang: Slipshow is under heavy modifications: it now includes a compiler from markdown to a standalone slipshow presentation! :bangbang:

+:bangbang: the documentation isn't yet up-to-date.
+You can have a look [here](choum.net:8085) for some preliminary information.

 > This is not another slideshow html5 engine, but a slip engine.

 A slipshow is a presentation in between the standard slide-based slideshow and the prezi-like presentation.
 It is stored in an html file that you open in a browser.